comment

 Euthanasia & assisted suicide around the world

-(other than in the Netherlands)
+(other than in the Netherlands and Belgium)

 vess logo

-AUSTRALIA
+AUSTRALIA (not current)

-The Northern Territory of Australia is the only place in the world where euthanasia (in the senses of active administration of lethal drugs by a doctor) has ever been legal.
+The Northern Territory of Australia is one place in the world where euthanasia (in the senses of active administration of lethal drugs by a doctor) has ever been legal.
 The Northern Territory Rights of the Terminally Ill Act 1995 was passed and also affirmed by a Supreme Court of the Northern Territory Ruling; on March 23rd 1997 it was effectively overturned by the Australian Senate.
 The historic conscience vote - 38 to 34 - terminated the world's first system of legalised euthanasia, just six months after a Darwin resident, Mr Bob Dent, became the first person to die under the law.

 The Bill was not the work of a euthanasia society.
 A small right-to-die group subsequently formed in the Territory, however, just as there are established v.e. societies in other states.